NEVADA'S DISTRACTED DRIVING LAW

 In 2016 alone, 3,450 people were killed by distracted driving.
 Even worse, according to the 2013 National Highway Traffic Safety Administration reports, approximately 10 percent of all fatal crashes involved some form of distracted driving.
 These numbers are believed to be only the tip of the iceberg, as police often have difficulty determining whether or not distraction was a factor in vehicle crashes.

 517 vehicle occupants died in lane departure crashes in Nevada from 2011 to 2015.
 Lane departure incidents are caused by a variety of factors including distracted driving or drowsy driving.
 A driver can be distracted by the simplest of tasks, both legal and illegal, that can lead to losing control of a vehicle.
 These tasks include:

 - Using a cell phone or texting

 - Watching a video

 - Adjusting Music Players

-Technology today provides us with quick, portable access to information.
+Technology today provides us with quick, easy access to information.
 It can help you work more efficiently, but it can also create additional distractions that may take your focus off the road.
 The most alarming of these distractions is talking or texting while driving.
-These actions require a combination of visual, manual and cognitive attention from a driver.
+These actions require a combination of visual, manual, and cognitive attention from a driver.
 Because of this, the likelihood of a crash increases dramatically when you drive while sending or receiving a text message or while talking on a handheld phone.
 Don’t risk it!
 Focus on the road.

 Dangers of cell phone distraction